avaneev/lzav/README.md

 factors, among many similar in-memory (non-streaming) compression algorithms.

 LZAV algorithm's code is portable, cross-platform, scalar, header-only, inlineable C (C++ compatible).
-It supports little- and big-endian platforms, and any memory alignment models.
+It supports big- and little-endian platforms, and any memory alignment models.
 The algorithm is efficient on both 32- and 64-bit platforms.
 Incompressible data expands by no more than 0.58%.